xrip/retro-sound/README.md

 ## Requirements
 1. PCB (to be provided later)
-2. RP2040: The microcontroller that powers the project.
+2. RP2040 mini: The microcontroller that powers the project.
-3. 2x 74HC595 Shift Registers: These are used to interface with the sound chips.
 4. Retro Sound Chips: Choose from SN76489, SAA1099, YM2413, YM3812, YMF262, or any OPN2 compatible chip.
 The YMF288 is recommended for its versatility.
 5. Capacitors and Resistors: A few passive components for stable operation.
 6. Basic Soldering Skills: Minimal soldering is required to assemble the hardware.